xiix0/scam/README.md

-You have a strong appeal for members of your own sex.
+You are fighting for survival in your own sweet and gentle way.